rrobbes/EngineeringOfMobileSystemsV2/2-JS/README.md

 - symbol: a unique and immutable value, usable as a key for objects

 ### Objects and Prototypes
 Since it is influenced by Self, Javascript is a prototype-based OO language.
 Prototype-based OO languages don't have classes.
 Instead, a "prototype" can be cloned in order to create a new object similar to the previous one.
 The new object can then be modified to add new behaviour, by (even dynamically) adding new properties.
 While a prototype-based system can emulate classes (and vice-versa), it's not very convenient.
-In ES6, it is also possible to create classes.
+In ES6, it is also possible to create classes, although we won't use them.

 Object in Javascript are collections of properties, each with a key and a value.
 Since JS objects can have new properties, they can be used as hashmaps.
 ES6 also supports dedicated Maps, which have better performance.
 Objects can be declared in the following manner: `{key: 'value', key2: 32, key3: {nestedObject: {moreNesting: 'enoughNesting'}}}`.